mmadfox/go-gpsgen/README.md

 | With Description | Short description of the device |

 ### Routes
-A route for a GPX generator is a given path or a sequence of points on the map that determines the planned or fixed movement of the geotracker.
+A route for a GPS generator is a given path or a sequence of points on the map that determines the planned or fixed movement of the geotracker.

 #### GeoJSON
 ```go